Matrix nearness problems and eigenvalue optimization: Computing the pseudospectral abscissa

 Given a rank-$1$ matrix $E_k=u_k v_k^*$ of unit norm, compute the rightmost eigenvalue $\lambda_k$ of $A+\eps E_k$ and left and right eigenvectors $x_k$ and $y_k$, of unit norm and with $x_{k}^*y_{k}>0$, and set $E_{k+1} = u_{k+1}v_{k+1}^* := x_{k} y_{k}^*$.

 Algorithm \ref{alg_GO} gives a formal description.
-This algorithm requires in each step one computation of rightmost eigenvalues and associated eigenvectors of rank-$1$ perturbations to the matrix $A$, which can be computed at relatively small computational cost for large sparse matrices $A$, either combining the Cayley transformation approach of Meerbergen, Spence \& Roose (\cite{MeSR94},\cite{MeR96}) with the Sherman-Morrison formula or by using an implicitly restarted Arnoldi method as implemented in ARPACK (Lehoucq, Sorensen \& Yang, \cite{LeSY98}) and used in the MATLAB function {\it eigs}.
+This algorithm requires in each step one computation of rightmost eigenvalues and associated eigenvectors of rank-$1$ perturbations to the matrix $A$, which can be computed at relatively small computational cost for large sparse matrices $A$; \bng see the references in the Notes of Chapter \ref{chap:proto}. \eng

 An illustration is given in Fig.~\ref{fig:goit} for the $8 \times 8$ matrix (\ref{chap:proto}.\ref{eq:example}).